 Handling Exceptions in an API when Integrating with an API Gateway.

 Handling exceptions in an API when integrating with an API Gateway is crucial for maintaining robust, secure, and user-friendly services.
 The API Gateway often acts as a middleman between your clients and your backend services, so it needs to handle errors effectively to ensure that meaningful and actionable responses are provided to clients.
-Here's a structured approach to handling exceptions from your API to the API Gateway:

 Design Consistent Error Responses: